Compassionate Wrongful Death Lawyers in San Francisco, CA

 Types of Wrongful Death Claims

-Unintentional injuries are the fourth leading cause of death in the U.S. Wrongful death cases arising from negligence can happen in numerous ways, such as fatal car accidents, slip and fall accidents, and medical malpractice.
+Unintentional injuries are the fourth leading cause of death in the U.S. Wrongful death cases arising from negligence can happen in numerous ways, such as fatal car accidents, and slip and fall accidents.
 Below are some of the most common types of wrongful death claims in California:

 Fatal traffic accidents caused by drunk driving, distracted driving, and speeding are one of the leading causes of death in the U.S. In 2021 alone, there were a reported 42,939 car accident fatalities.
 Accidents involving semi-trucks are especially deadly, considering their size and weight.
 Motorcyclists also experience a higher mortality rate than passenger vehicle occupants, as they are more likely to suffer from serious and life-threatening injuries.
 Our car accident lawyer in San Francisco can help you investigate your case and name the at-fault party.